viktornar/PHD/notebooks/Citiations.md

 There are variables changing value almost continuously during the day and variables having a variation noticeable only over a long period of time; week, month or even years.
 Respectively, these variables were classified as short-term variables and long-term variables.

 Evapotranspiration, relative humidity, wind and air temperature furnish an example of variables clearly unsteady during the day.
-Fuel type, fire history, amount of population, topography of the territory, soil type and proximity of roads are variables with a roughly stable behaviour in a short period
+Fuel type, fire history, amount of population, topography of the territory, soil type and proximity of roads are variables with a roughly stable behaviour in a short period:

 ![Fire assesments](../pictures/fire_assesment.png)